-- All parcels fronting South Pinellas Ave are allowed to apply existing FAR in lieu of the proposed maximum FAR where existing FAR exceeds the proposed maximum. - All parcels fronting South Pinellas Ave are allowed to apply the maximum FAR allowance to commercial/non-residential development in lieu of the proposed maximum non-residential FAR. - Hotel development is limited to a maximum allowable building height of 6 floors.
+- All parcels are allowed to transfer the base residential development density to a receiving site within the CRD.
+The receiving site can receive residential density up to the proposed maximum residential density. - 2 All parcels fronting South Pinellas Ave are allowed to apply existing FAR in lieu of the proposed maximum FAR where existing FAR exceeds the proposed maximum. - 3 All parcels fronting South Pinellas Ave are allowed to apply the maximum FAR allowance to commercial/nonresidential development in lieu of the proposed maximum non-residential FAR. - Hotel development is limited to a maximum allowable building height of 6 floors.
 Hotels are allowed a maximum FAR of 2.0 (including structured parking) and a maximum 60 lodging units per acre.
 The specific density, intensity and height standards as well as design standards for hotels will be defined by the land development regulations based on location.